-The Prospectus is based on information, law and practice at the date hereof.
+The Prospectus is based on information, law and practice at the date of this Prospectus.
 The Company is not bound by any out of date prospectus when it has issued a new prospectus and potential investors should check that they have the most recently published prospectus.